- Publications and resources

 Beyond aviation, Mathews has worked with a number of companies and community organisations in the Mildura region, including as a board member of the Mildura Cooperative Fruit Company, Mildura Health, Murray Campaign Committee and Mildura Murray Outback Tourism.
 He is also a Rotary Paul Harris Fellow and a Fellow of the Australian Institute of Company Directors.

-Mr Shane Carmody - The Chief Executive Officer and Director of Aviation Safety
+Mr Graeme Crawford - The Acting Chief Executive Officer and Director of Aviation Safety

-Mr Shane Carmody commenced as Chief Executive Officer and Director of Aviation Safety on 7 June 2017.
+Mr Graeme Crawford was appointed as Acting Chief Executive Officer and Director of Aviation Safety in January 2021.

 Mr Mark Rindfleish